Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 <hr class="hr-solid">

-When a creature within 15 feet of you makes an attack against a creature that you can see, you can take a **:rsc-r: Reaction**{ .rsc } to grant it **:d20-adv: Advantage**{.d20} on its attack roll.
+When a creature within 15 feet of you makes an attack against a creature that you can see, you can take a **:rsc-r: Reaction**{.rsc} to grant it **:d20-adv: Advantage**{.d20} on its attack roll.
 You must be carrying a banner, flag, holy symbol, or standard in your hand.

 ---